 - Cash Gifts The CARES Act enables a taxpayer who takes the standard deduction to still benefit from his or her charitable gifts.
-A \$300 above-the-line deduction is now available for gifts of cash by a non-itemizer; but the gift may not be to a donor-advised fund or supporting organization. - 100% Charitable Deduction Limit For 2020, gifts of cash to OCU (excluding donor advised funds and supporting organizations) are deductible up to 100% of adjusted gross income (AGI).
-The gift may be for a charitable purpose and is not limited to gifts for Coronavirus relief.
-This is an increase from the 60% AGI deduction limit for cash gifts to public charities. - Required Minimum Distribution (RMD) Waiver The RMD is waived for IRA and other qualified retirement plan owners for the year 2020.
-This provision will permit IRA and other qualified retirement plan owners to retain funds in their IRAs; however, benefactors will still have the option to make IRA charitable rollovers of up to \$100,000 in the calendar year from their IRA. - Increased Charitable Deduction Limit for Corporations The CARES Act increased the percentage limitation for charitable deductions for corporations from 10 to 25% of the corporation's taxable income for 2020.
+The \$300 above-the-line deduction established in 2020 for gifts of cash by a non-itemizer (excluding donor advised funds or supporting organizations) has been extended and expanded to \$600 for those filing jointly for the 2021 tax year. - 100% Charitable Deduction Limit The CARES Act increased the available deduction for qualified contributions to 100% of adjusted gross income (AGI) for certain cash contributions.
+This provision was extended to include the 2021 tax year. - Increased Charitable Deduction Limit for Corporations The CARES Act increased the percent limitation for charitable deductions for corporations from 10 to 25% of the corporation's taxable income for 2020.
+This provision was extended to 2021 by the Consolidated Appropriations Act (2021).

-2020 STANDARD DEDUCTIONS
+2021 STANDARD DEDUCTIONS

-• Single Taxpayers: \$12,400

-• Married Couples: \$24,800
+- Single Taxpayers: \$12,550 - Married Couples: \$25,100

-2020 TAX BRACKETS
+2021 TAX BRACKETS